Trequetrum/rxjs-my-guide/bufferedExhaustMap.md

 This works very much like exhaustMap, except it buffers values instead of discarding values while waiting for the current inner (projected) observable to complete.

+## When To Use

+This is a way of dealing with backpressure.
+If the complexity of some process is less than linear (like the binary search algorithm), then a larger input (buffer in this case) is more efficient.
+The most efficient thing you can do is run the process once on the entire input data set.
+Unfortunately, if the data is arriving over the course of an hour, day, or forever, then you can't wait for the entire input before starting to process.
+Especially in long running processes (a server, perhaps), the intermediate values are important.

+Even if you're just interacting with a server from a javascript client in a browser (a common, Angular/Vue/React use case), if that server provides a batch request API, then you need a way to know when to batch a request to the server.

+A common way to deal with this is to buffer values for a set amount of time or to buffer a certain number of values.
+The RxJS operators `bufferCount` and `bufferTime` can do that for you.
+The problem is that if the buffer is too small, you may end up with uncontrollable back pressure but if the buffer is too big, you lose responsiveness.

+`bufferedExhaustMap` lets you set a small reactive buffer that dynamically grows based on how long the mapped inner observable takes to complete.
+That inner observable can encompass a computationally heavy process, read/write to disk, and/or Http call. `bufferedExhaustMap` will buffer until the call is complete.

 ### First Version

 This version creates a custom observable that buffers all values from the source and sets a behaviour subject (`idle`) true/false, so that the next call to `project: () => Observable` will never start until the previous one completes.